Palladian architecture: Venetian and Palladian windows

 Palladio used these elements extensively, for example in very simple form in his entrance to Villa Forni Cerato.
 It is perhaps this extensive use of the motif in the Veneto that has given the window its alternative name of the Venetian window.
 Whatever the name or the origin, this form of window has become one of the most enduring features of Palladio's work seen in the later architectural styles evolved from Palladianism.
 According to James Lees-Milne, its first appearance in Britain was in the remodelled wings of Burlington House, London, where the immediate source was in the English court architect Inigo Jones's designs for Whitehall Palace rather than drawn from Palladio himself.
 Lees-Milne describes the Burlington window as "the earliest example of the revived Venetian window in England".

 A variant, in which the motif is enclosed within a relieving blind arch that unifies the motif, is not Palladian, though Richard Boyle seems to have assumed it was so, in using a drawing in his possession showing three such features in a plain wall.
 Modern scholarship attributes the drawing to Vincenzo Scamozzi.
 Burlington employed the motif in 1721 for an elevation of Tottenham Park in Savernake Forest for his brother-in-law Lord Bruce (since remodelled).
-William Kent picked it up in his designs for the Houses of Parliament, and it appears in his executed designs for the north front of Holkham Hall.
+William Kent used it in his designs for the Houses of Parliament, and it appears in his executed designs for the north front of Holkham Hall.
 Another example is Claydon House, in Buckinghamshire; the remaining fragment is one wing of what was intended to be one of two flanking wings to a vast Palladian house.
 The scheme was never completed and parts of what was built have since been demolished.